jr00n/dotfiles/readme.md

 After installing, open a new terminal window to see the effects.

 ## iTerm
-My favorite color theme is Solarized Dark and the Meslo LG M Regular Nerd Font
+My favorite color theme is ENCOM https://github.com/mbadolato/iTerm2-Color-Schemes/blob/master/schemes/ENCOM.itermcolors and the Meslo LG M Regular Nerd Font